reyang/opentelemetry-python/docs/metrics_prototype/httpd.md

 * [System CPU Usage](#system-cpu-usage) reported every 5 seconds
 * [Server Room Temperature](#server-room-temperature) reported every minute
-* [HTTP Server Duration](#http-server-duration), reported every 5 seconds, with a subset of the dimensions:
+* [HTTP Server Duration](#http-server-duration), reported every 5 seconds, with
+  a subset of the dimensions:
   * Host Name
   * HTTP Method
   * HTTP Host
   * HTTP Status Code
   * 90%, 95%, 99% and 99.9% latency
+* Exception samples - in case HTTP 5xx happened, developer Y would want to see a sample request with all the dimensions (IP, Port, etc.)

 ## How to run